skfolio.optimization.BaseHierarchicalOptimization#

 \[expected\_return = \mu^{T} \cdot w - total\_fee\]

 If a float is provided, it is applied to each asset.
-If a dictionary is provided, its (key/value) pair must be the (asset name/asset fee) and the input X of the fit method must be a DataFrame with the assets names in columns.
+If a dictionary is provided, its (key/value) pair must be the (asset name/asset fee) and the input X of the fit method must be a DataFrame with the asset names in columns.
 The default value is 0.0.

 Warning

-Based on the above formula, the periodicity of the management fees needs to be homogenous to the periodicity of \(\mu\).
+Based on the above formula, the periodicity of the management fees needs to be homogeneous to the periodicity of \(\mu\).
 For example, if the input X is composed of daily returns, the management_fees need to be expressed in daily fees.

 Note